Reboot (2022 TV series)

-Reboot is an American comedy series created by Steven Levitan.
-It premiered September 20, 2022, on Hulu.
-The series follows the dysfunctional cast of an early 2000s hit sitcom, Step Right Up, who must face their unresolved issues and navigate a vastly different media and entertainment environment when a young writer successfully pitches a reboot of their show.
-The series stars Keegan-Michael Key and Johnny Knoxville.

-In January 2023, despite being positively received and being nominated for two Critics' Choice Awards, Hulu opted to cancel the series after one season.
+Reboot is an American comedy television series created by Steven Levitan.
+It stars Keegan-Michael Key, Johnny Knoxville, Judy Greer, and Rachel Bloom.
+The series follows the dysfunctional cast of a fictional early 2000s hit sitcom, Step Right Up, who must face their unresolved issues and navigate a vastly different media and entertainment environment when a young writer successfully pitches a reboot of their show.
+The series premiered on Hulu on September 20, 2022.
+Reboot received generally positive reviews from critics.
+In January 2023, Hulu opted to cancel the show after one season.